All students must meet the Requirements for the Accelerated Master's Degree Programs

 |STAT 211||Statistical Methods I||3|

-Students are required to pass a written comprehensive exam that will be taken on or around March 15 of the second year (last semester).
+Students are required to pass a written comprehensive exam that will be taken in March of the second year.
 The format is a take-home written exam.
 The questions will be based on the core-curriculum Pharmacology focused courses common to the thesis and non-thesis based tracks.
 Grading is on a 1-10 scale for each question.
 An average score of 7 or better is required to pass.
 If a passing grade is not obtained, one re-take is permitted.

 Requirements for Advancement to Candidacy for the Degree of Master of Science